iainctduncan/papers/source/conclusion.rst

 In addition, the Bach project, and its extensions such as Cage and Dada, provide a wide variety of objects for working with these lists, including sophisticated graphical elements such as staff notation displays and piano rolls.
-Bach uses lllls in a similar fashion to how Max uses dictionaires and S4M uses s4m-arrays: the data is stored in a global Bach-controlled registry, and objects can pass references to these between them (CTN: Agostini 2015, 11-27).
+Bach uses lllls in a similar fashion to how Max uses dictionairies and S4M uses s4m-arrays: the data is stored in a global Bach-controlled registry, and objects can pass references to these between them (CTN: Agostini 2015, 11-27).
 However, while being inspired by Lisp data structures and Lisp-based platforms,